andrebaceti/simple-airflow/ReadME.md

 # Image for easilly create an Airflow with distribuited cellery by RabbitMQ

 This project was created to vacillate creation of AirFlow deploy using a default configuration and database bootstrap.

+It was added the integration with git so the dags can be create and pushed to a repository, the docker image pulls the repository content every 1 minute loading new dags to Airflow.

+Git folder with dags is cloned to ```$AIRFLOW__CORE__DAGS_FOLDER/git_dags``` path.

 ## /image
 Image for airflow deployment using RabbitMQ and Cellery.
 Images created: